 In recent years Sony(1) and Mossack Fonseca(2) have been examples of corporates who have underestimated the value of managing risk across their enterprises.
 The ramifications to their reputations, and bottom lines, are far-reaching and probably long lasting.

-Perhaps more alarming though is the vast number of internal fraud cases which go unreported by organizations of various sizes, and in varying industries and locations.
-Organizations tend to prefer taking corrective action quietly, for obvious reasons, and therefore the problem is likely much bigger than formal studies indicate.
+Perhaps more alarming though is the vast number of internal fraud cases which go unreported by organisations of various sizes, and in varying industries and locations.
+Organisations tend to prefer taking corrective action quietly, for obvious reasons, and therefore the problem is likely much bigger than formal studies indicate.

-“The threat of economic crime is a very real concern for all organizations ─ regardless of their size, sector or region (3).”
+“The threat of economic crime is a very real concern for all organisations ─ regardless of their size, sector or region (3).”

 Furthermore, aside from actual information security breaches, regulatory compliance is also a motivating factor for companies to pay attention to GRC.
 Whether or not you currently operate in a country with stringent compliance Acts, as global markets continue to change the face of business,

 many countries are translating their governance recommendations into policies.

 SAP organisations aren’t immune to all of this, even though a range of GRC tools are readily available.
 For many companies, high costs and tool complexity often inhibit adoption of these tools.

 Internally, the tendency is to address business first.
 GRC is seldom the priority that it should be.
 While SAP GRC is undoubtedly the benchmark for larger, complex organisations, it’s not always the perfect fit for those companies who lack internal expertise.
 The more comprehensive GRC tools cater for a myriad of complex scenarios which are often not essential to the average organisation.